zwizwa/asm_tools/README.md

   Basic idea is to use the PRU's predictable timing for control tasks that would normally require an FPGA.

 - A 'tagless final' Sequential Logic (RTL) language.
-Targets MyHDL, which can target Verilog, VHDL.
-A fast Template Haskell step is included for QuickCheck-based simulation.
+Targets Verilog directly, and MyHDL, which translates to Verilog, VHDL.
+A fast Template Haskell + Strict State Threads step is included for QuickCheck-based simulation.

 - A stack CPU + embedded Forth/Assembler hybrid